Guided PreK-12 School Tours

 Guided school tours include one hour of guided discussion in the galleries with a one hour hands-on art activity, but may be shortened to meet the needs and age of your students.
 For grades Pre-K through 1, a 90-minute experience is strongly recommended.
-Guided school tours can accommodate up to 80 students.
+Guided school tours can accommodate 10 – 80 students.
 Advance registration is required.
-Please schedule your tour at least three weeks in advance via TAM’s online scheduling system.
+Please submit your tour request at least three weeks in advance.

 How Artists Create

 How do artists use color, shape, form, texture, and line to create works of art?
-Based on their own observations, students will learn about the choices that all artists make and why those choices are important.
+Through their own observations, students learn about the design choices that all artists make and why those choices are important.

-Through close looking and interactive discussions about works of art, students investigate how artists tell captivating stories through their work.
-Explore the elements of a story – setting, characters, and plot.
-Make meaning with works of art, and find inspiration to tell your own imaginative stories.
+Through close looking and interactive discussions about artworks, students investigate how artists tell captivating stories.
+Explore the elements of a story, make meaning from works of art, and find inspiration to tell your own imaginative stories through art-making.